Does your Hisense Roku TV restart and freeze every time you try to watch a show, movie, or sport from streaming apps?

 Hisense Roku TV heats up when you watch it for a long time.
 And, it will affect the health of your TV.

 To prevent overheating and damage, Give your TV some time to rest since it has an automatic shutdown feature to prevent overheating.

 The best way to avoid overheating your TV is to keep it in a room with lots of ventilation.

 The heat generated by other devices can also affect your TV’s performance.
 You should also clear the area around your TV of any electronic devices and make sure there is no obstruction to the airflow.

 It is important to keep the TV firmware, streaming apps, and channels updated.

 As a result of bottlenecks and bugs in the older versions, the apps behave strangely and cause the TV to overheat and then to keep restarting.

-Therefore, this is how I keep my Hisense TV in good health, and that is how I managed to fix the lagging, freezing, and restarting issues I encountered on my Hisense Roku TV.
+Therefore, this is how I keep my Hisense Roku TV in good health, and that is how I managed to fix the lagging, freezing, and restarting issues I encountered on my Hisense Roku TV.

-So, To fix the Hisense Roku TV lagging, rebooting, freezing issue you must follow these steps thoroughly.
+So, To fix the Hisense Roku TV lagging, rebooting, and freezing issue you must follow these steps thoroughly.
 This will not only resolve the issue but will extend the lifespan of your Hisense Roku TV.